 When Providers, hospitals and other health care Providers/services have not contracted with the Plan Administrator to deliver health care services to its members they are considered Out-of-Network.
-For Medical and Behavioral Health services, except in an Emergency, members do not have Out-of-Network benefits.
+For Medical and Behavioral Health services, except in an Emergency, members do not have Out-of-Network benefits unless they have purchased the Out-of-Network option.